Languages of the Democratic Republic of the Congo: English

-Former president Kabila grew up and studied in Tanzania; English is used by ministers and on certain official occasions.
+English is used by ministers and on certain official occasions.
+Former president Joseph Kabila grew up and studied in Tanzania, an English-speaking nation.
 Moreover, English is the language most often used by UN soldiers in the DRC and, since the 1960s, by a large number of Congolese refugees who have returned to the country after having previously lived in neighbouring countries where English is widely spoken (Zambia, Tanzania, Uganda, etc.).